Cmatrix1/drf-turbo-uploader-project/README.md

 ## Description 📝
 Our project has three endpoints for uploading files in chunks:

-1. Create File: a POST endpoint for creating the file object and receiving a UUID to resume uploading. 🆕
+1. Create File: POST endpoint for creating the file object and receiving a UUID to resume uploading. 🆕
-2. Upload Chunks: a POST endpoint for uploading file chunks.
+2. Upload Chunks: POST endpoint for uploading file chunks.
 You can cut your file into as many chunks as you want and specify the size. 📤
 3. Complete Upload: when all the file chunks have been uploaded, you should send a GET request with the file ID and indicate that the upload is finished.
 In response, you will receive the file information on the server. 🎉

 I hope this helps!
 Let me know if you have any other questions.